john-liu2/batch_img/README.md

   Resize image file(s)

 Options:
-  -l, --length INTEGER  Resize image file(s) on current aspect ratio to the
+  -l, --length INTEGER RANGE  Resize image file(s) on original aspect ratio to
-                        length.
-0 - no resize  [default: 0]
+                              the length.
+0 - no resize  [default: 0; x>=0]
   --help                      Show this message and exit.
 ```

 #### The `rotate` sub-command CLI options: